WeGo-SWE-Fall-2021/team22-vehicle-simulator/README.md

 # Team 22 Vehicle Simulator #

--To simulate a fleet vehicle heartbeat that can be manipulated
+To simulate a fleet vehicle heartbeat that can be manipulated